drduh/macOS-Security-and-Privacy-Guide/README.md

 * PDF viewer
 * Non-optional tracking.
 Google Chrome installer includes a randomly generated token.
 The token is sent to Google after the installation completes in order to measure the success rate.
 The RLZ identifier stores information – in the form of encoded strings – like the source of chrome download and installation week.
 It doesn’t include any personal information and it’s used to measure the effectiveness of a promotional campaign. **Chrome downloaded from Google’s website doesn’t have the RLZ identifier**.
 The source code to decode the strings is made open by Google.

 Chrome offers account sync between multiple devices.
-Part of the sync data are stored website credentials.
-The login passwords are encrypted and in order to access them, a user's Google account password is required.
-You can use your Google account to sign to your Chrome customized settings from other devices while retaining your the security of your passwords.
+Part of the sync data includes credentials to Web sites.
+The data is are encrypted with the account password.

 Chrome's Web Store for extensions requires a [5 USD lifetime fee](https://developer.chrome.com/webstore/publish#pay-the-developer-signup-fee) in order to submit extensions.
 The low cost allows the development of many quality Open Source Web Extensions that do not aim to monetize through usage.